worktheclock/replit.github.io/Teams/CentralizedAutograder-java.md

 ## Overview of how the solution works

-The basic workflow is similar to in the previous guide, but this time you won't need to look at each student's fork individually.
+The basic workflow is similar to in the previous guide, but this time you won't need to look at each student's submission individually.
 Instead, students will submit them to a centralised server, and you can view their code there, or just look at the summary report it will generate.

 ![](/images/teamsForEducation/centralized-autograder-java/01-solution-overview.png)

-After a student forks the assignment, they will be able to write their code, test it on their own, and then submit it when they are satisfied with their answers.
+After a student starts the assignment, they will be able to write their code, test it on their own, and then submit it when they are satisfied with their answers.

 The grading server will not be visible to students, so they will still not be able to view each other's work or grades.